wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 #### Multi-Thread Rx Decoding (Experimental)

-The PicoScenes Rx baseband decoder includes an experimental multi-threading capability, which can potentially increase the decoding performance by up to :math:`N_{CPU}` times.
+The PicoScenes Rx baseband decoder includes an experimental multi-threading capability, which can potentially increase the decoding performance by up to \(N_{CPU}\) times.
 Enabling this feature is straightforward, as demonstrated in the following example:

 ```bash
 PicoScenes "-d debug -i usrp --freq 5250 --preset RX_CBW_160 --mode logger --plot --mt 5" #<- Run on the first computer (Rx end)
 ```

-The ``--mt 5`` option specifies that the Rx decoder should utilize 5 threads for parallel decoding.
+The `--mt 5` option specifies that the Rx decoder should utilize 5 threads for parallel decoding.

 ## CSI Measurement using AX210/AX200 NICs